Welcome to Aoi Neko Maine Coons

 Aoi Neko (pronounced Owie Neck Oh) is Japanese for Blue Cat.

-I strive to breed cats that are healthy, happy, within the breed standard and hopefully in the dilute color of blue.
+I strive to breed cats that are healthy, happy, within the breed standard.
+While I do get a variety of colors, I do produce many dilutes and silvers.
 I do not compromise health and breed standard simply to achieve color.
-Therefore you will see cats of a variety of colors.

 I do the best that I can to ensure you will have a companion that is with you for well into their teens.
 Obviously, no on can guarantee a lifespan, but as a breeder there are some things I can do to evaluate the health of my cattery.